lefilament/ansible_role_nextcloud_docker/README.md

 ## OnlyOffice Configuration
 # Document collaboration present for OnlyOffice ? (variable to be removed if not used)
 cloud_onlyoffice: yes
-# Document collaboration OnlyOffice URL
+# Document collaboration OnlyOffice URL (only sub.domain without https:// in front)
 cloud_onlyoffice_url:

 ## Collabora Configuration
 # Document collaboration present for Collabora ? (variable to be removed if not used)
 cloud_collabora: yes
-# Document collaboration OnlyOffice URL
+# Document collaboration Collabora URL (only sub.domain without https:// in front)
 cloud_collabora_url:
 cloud_collabora_admin_user:
 cloud_collabora_admin_pass: